SarahJD/covid-19-app/README.md

 # pokedex-app

-This is a basic app with vanilla JavaScript that gets some data, displays it in a responsive layout, and uses an advanced UI pattern, modals, to display more details of individual items.
+This is a basic app initially built with vanilla JavaScript that fetches data from the Pokdex API, displays it, and uses modals to display more details of each individual item including an image.
+The navigation bar and the modal were built with Bootstrap.
+The layout is responsive.